Taranaki Award 2025 Official Rules.

 • Logs must be signed.
 The senders email address in the message header will count as a signature.

 The Award Certificate this year will be in A4 landscape format.
-It features a view of an aurora over Taranaki Mounga taken by local photographer, Brendan Larsen.
+It features a view of Mount Taranaki from beside the old North Mount Taranaki Visitor Centre.
+(The building was being demolished at the time).
+Photo by Doug Beale, ZL3DUG

 When to make contacts: